tonethar/IGME-330-Master/notes/firebase-2.md

 ![screenshot](_images/firebase-11.jpg)

 - Note that the auto-generated key is gone, replaced by the user name
 - Hint: It would probably be better if you generated a GUID as a key, and then saved it in local storage.
-Then the user's name would not potentially collide with other users with the same name:
+Then the user's name would not potentially collide with other users that have the same name:
   - https://stackoverflow.com/questions/105034/create-guid-uuid-in-javascript

   <hr>